 The Work of Your Board of Education

 Toledo voters elect five people to serve on the Board for four-year terms.
-Board Members are dedicated to the education of all children in the TPS district, and accountable to the community.
-They research issues; lobby for the district's fair share of money from local, state and federal legislators; attend school events; represent TPS on multiple task forces; discuss and vote on policy issues; and approve recommendations from the Superintendent of Schools and TPS Treasurer on curriculum, personnel and finances.
+Board members are dedicated to the education of all children in the TPS District and are accountable to the community.
+They research issues; lobby for the district's fair share of money from local, state and federal legislators; attend school events; represent TPS on multiple task forces; discuss and vote on policy issues and approve recommendations from the superintendent of schools and the TPS treasurer on curriculum, personnel and finances.

-To speak before the Board, please contact the TPS Interim Treasurer, Matt Cleland, at the Thurgood Marshall Bldg.before noon on the meeting day.
-Call 419-671-8245.
-You will be asked to identify yourself, any organization you represent, and the topic you wish to speak about.
-At the meeting, you may want to provide15 copies of any material for distribution.
-Your presentation should be no longer than 3 minutes.
+To speak before the Board, please contact TPS Treasurer Ryan Stechschulte at the Toledo Public Schools Educational Campus before noon on the meeting day.
+Call 419-671-0001.
+You will be asked to identify yourself, any organization you represent and the topic you wish to speak about.
+At the meeting, you may want to provide 15 copies of any material for distribution.
+Your presentation should be no longer than three minutes.

 The Board desires citizens of the district to attend its sessions so that they may become better acquainted with the public schools and so that the Board may hear the ideas and wishes of the public.

 To permit citizens to be heard and at the same time conduct its meetings efficiently, the Board will hear from the public only at times scheduled for such comments and presentations on the meeting agenda.